What is network automation?

 As networks continue to become more complex, newer open source programming languages, such as Ansible, Python and Ruby, have grown in popularity for their ease of use and flexibility.
 Other programming languages for network automation include Bash and Go.

-2. Software-based network automation
+Software-based network automation

-3. Intent-based network automation
+Intent-based network automation

-The latest network automation includes the use of artificial intelligence (AI) and machine learning to understand user and business intent and automatically modify how network policy is enforced based on this knowledge.
+The latest network automation includes the use of AI and machine learning to understand user and business intent and automatically modify how network policy is enforced based on this knowledge.
 Network administrators create performance service levels for applications and users.
 When these service levels are not met, the network automatically adjusts -- as best it can -- to bring business-critical application performance levels back in line.

 Benefits of network automation

-Some common benefits of network automation include the following.
+Some common benefits of network automation include the following:

+- Improved efficiency and network optimization.
 By automating functions on network devices, humans no longer have to perform time-consuming and rudimentary tasks.

 Network automation tools and languages

+Several interfaces, platforms and protocols are available for enterprise network teams to set up network automation.
 The CLI is the most traditional vehicle for deploying network automation.
 Though freely available, time-tested and highly customizable, it requires proficiency in CLI syntax and doesn't scale well in certain distributed infrastructure environments.

+Automation software products can combine network tasks into prebuilt programs that users can select, schedule and execute from the app's front end.
+These tasks are packaged into playbooks, which include APIs, plugins, inventories and modules.
+Users can browse, choose and run these playbooks to automate various network functions such as configuration, security, orchestration and provisioning across service providers.
 A variety of open source tools -- including Ansible, Chef and Puppet -- offer network automation frameworks.
 These tools typically offer a library of common commands or workflows that can easily be repeated.

 Commercial network automation tools are also available.
 Most network infrastructure vendors have developed software-based platforms that provide automation capabilities, typically for their own products, through a specialized API.
-More recently, however, network manufacturers are offering open API access to their network equipment hardware and software.
+More recently, network manufacturers are offering open API access to their network equipment hardware and software.
 Thus, many third-party tools can now be used to automate networks in multivendor environments.

 Best practices for network automation

-The implementation of network automation into production networks isn't something that should be taken lightly.
-Instead, some careful planning must ensure the right policies, tools and mindset are in place before automated processes can commence.
-Best practices for network automation integrations include the following:
+The integration of network automation into production networks should not be taken lightly.
+Careful planning is required to make sure the right policies, tools and mindset are in place before automated processes can commence.

 - Perform a thorough network device inventory.